Getting started with Trento Premium #

 3.3 Network requirements #

-Trento Server must be reachable via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled, from any Trento Agent host.
+From any Trento Agent host, the Web component of the Trento Server must be reachable via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.

-Trento Server must be reachable via Advanced Message Queuing Protocol or AMQP (port TCP/5672), from any Trento Agent host.
+From any Trento Agent host, the checks engine component of the Trento Server, called Wanda, must be reachable via Advanced Message Queuing Protocol or AMQP (port TCP/5672).

-The SAP administrator also needs access to Trento Server via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.
+The SAP Basis administrator needs access to the Web component of the Trento Server via HTTP (port TCP/80) or via HTTPS (port TCP/443) if SSL is enabled.

 3.4 Installation prerequisites #

 Trento Agents.
-A registered SUSE Linux Enterprise Server for SAP Applications distribution.
+A registered SUSE Linux Enterprise Server for SAP Applications 15 (SP3 or higher) distribution.

 4 Installing Trento Server #